nhexirc/nhex/README.md

 * systemfault (irc.libera.chat)
 * PantelicGR (irc.libera.chat)

 ... and everyone else in ##programming & elsewhere who chimed in on naming or anything else!
+Y'all rock ❤️